 The concern for fresh air was foremost in the minds of naval doctors, because according to the medical theory of the day, bad air caused and contributed to a wide range of illnesses.
 A note in Constitution’s logbook on December 29, 1814 makes this connection explicitly: “Got the sick off the birth deck and birthed them under the half deck for the benefit of the air.”4

 If it made medical sense to change the location of the sick bay from next to the main hatch to some place farther forward, why wasn’t this done without delay?
 Why did the navy’s medical corps have to fight for the change?
 Tradition and long usage are hard nuts to crack.
 Perhaps an even more convincing answer was that the British had been doing the same thing for a long while.

 Despite these scattered references, we can’t be sure of the location of Constitution’s sick bay in her early days.
-The earliest plan to show the ship’s sick bay is dated December 1847, and by that point it encompassed the area forward of the main mast on the berth deck.
-Hopefully further research will help us discover the reality of yet one more detail of daily life on our favorite frigate.
+The earliest plan to show the ship’s sick bay is dated December 1847, and by that point it encompassed the area forward of the fore mast on the berth deck.
+Hopefully further research will help us discover the reality of yet one more detail of daily life on Constitution.

-The “half deck” is the portion of the gun deck just before the captain’s cabin
+4 The “half deck” is the portion of the gun deck just before the captain’s cabin.

 5 Robert Gardiner, Frigates of the Napoleonic Wars (Annapolis: Naval Institute Press, 2000), 101-102.
 In British ships-of-the-line, sick bays were typically located forward on the main gun deck, under the forecastle.
 See Dr. John Gray to William P.C.
 Barton, April 19, 1811, in Barton’s Treatise, 151.